-For the years ended December 31, 2019 and 2018, we incurred approximately \$7.7 million and \$7.3 million, respectively, of research and development expense, an increase of approximately \$430,000 or 6%.
-The increase in research and development expense is primarily due to an increase of approximately \$280,000 stock-based compensation expense and approximately \$96,000 in payroll related costs due to an increase in headcount.
+For the years ended December 31, 2020 and 2019, we incurred approximately \$8.4 million and \$7.7 million, respectively, of research and development expense, an increase of approximately \$676,000 or 9%.
+The increase in research and development expense is primarily due to an increase of approximately \$309,000 stock-based compensation expense and approximately \$510,000 in payroll related costs due to headcount growth.
+These increases in expenses were offset by an approximately \$216,000 decrease in travel costs as a result of halting travel due to the COVID-19 pandemic.

 General and administrative expense.
 General and administrative expenses consist primarily of payroll and benefit costs for administrative personnel, office-related costs and professional fees.
-General and administrative costs for the years ended December 31, 2019 and 2018 were approximately \$5.2 million and \$5.0 million, respectively, representing an increase of approximately \$247,000 or 5%.
-The increase is costs was primarily due to an increase of approximately \$218,000 in stock compensation expense and an increase of approximately \$42,000 in professional fees related to legal and patent fees.
+General and administrative costs for the years ended December 31, 2020 and 2019 were approximately \$5.6 million and \$5.2 million, respectively, representing an increase of approximately \$421,000 or 8%.
+The increase is costs was primarily due to an increase in professional fees related to legal and patent fees.

 Selling and marketing expense.
 Selling and marketing expenses consist primarily of salary and benefits for our sales and marketing personnel and business development consulting services.
-Selling and marketing expenses for the years ended December 31, 2019 and 2018 were approximately \$954,000 and \$957,000, respectively, representing a decrease of approximately \$3,000.
+Selling and marketing expenses for the years ended December 31, 2020 and 2019 were approximately \$921,000 and \$954,000, respectively, representing a decrease of approximately \$33,000 or 4%.
+The decrease in primarily due to a decrease in travel offset by increase in consulting fees.

 Interest income.
-Interest income for the years ended December 31, 2019 and 2018 was approximately \$325,000 and \$236,000, respectively.
+Interest income for the years ended December 31, 2020 and 2019 was approximately \$42,000 and \$325,000, respectively.
 Interest income for each period related to interest earned on our cash and cash equivalents.
+Interest income for each period related to interest earned on our cash and cash equivalents.
+Interest rates continued to fall during 2020 and while our cash balance grew substantially in 2020, this was heavily weighted to the end of the year due to the timing of our at-the-market equity financing.